Dream Away (George Harrison song)

-"Dream Away" is a song by the English rock musician George Harrison from his tenth studio album Gone Troppo (1982).
-The song was featured over the end credits of Harrison's HandMade Films production Time Bandits (1981), which was director Terry Gilliam's first successful film outside of his work with Monty Python.
-Aside from the film's orchestral score, it was the only song featured in Time Bandits and was written specifically for the film.
+"Dream Away" is a song by the English rock musician George Harrison written for the film Time Bandits (1981), and subsequently released on his tenth studio album Gone Troppo (1982).
+The song is featured over the end credits of Time Bandits, a production of Harrison's HandMade Films directed by Terry Gilliam.
 "Dream Away" was also issued as a single in Japan in February 1983.

 Background

 "Dream Away" was to originally appear on a planned Time Bandits soundtrack album.
 When that failed to materialise and Harrison was finalising the tracks for his Gone Troppo album, he decided to include "Dream Away".

 In the documentary film George Harrison: Living in the Material World (2011), directed by Martin Scorsese, Gilliam recalled that late in the production of Time Bandits he came to see the song's lyrics as "notes" from Harrison on the things he liked and disliked about the film and on how Gilliam was "too arrogant and not listening!"
 Gilliam added: "And I thought it was the most brilliant, subtle, clever thing a man could ever do, to write a song.
 He's writing about things that he felt strongly about and yet he's too polite and decent and, I think, respectful of other artists, whatever form that takes, to interfere."